UrNightmaree/luals-cs2d/README.md

 # luals-cs2d
-A meta file containing LuaLS annotations for CS2D
+A CS2D addon for LuaLS